-Robbie Wilson came to Mr. Kreider (now Judge Kreider) in our Greensboro Office after attending an Interlock Violation Hearing without an attorney in June of 2015.
+Robbie Wilson came to our Greensboro Office after attending an Interlock Violation Hearing without an attorney in June of 2015.
 As you can see from the transcript of the Hearing (HERE) the hearing was completely unfair and prejudged by the hearing Officer.
 HERE is the revocation order which came from that hearing.

 The interlock attorney filed an appeal within the 30 days deadline, but the State Assistant Attorney General attempted to argue that the deadline started from the Hearing Date rather than the Revocation date as stated in the statute.